MunwarAli12/MunwarAli12/README.md

 📫 How to reach me: **munwaralijmd@gmail.com**

-💼 Check out my [GitHub profile](https://github.com/MunwarAli12) for examples of my work and projects I've contributed to.
+💼 Check out my [repositories](https://github.com/MunwarAli12) for examples of my work and projects I've contributed to.

 <h3 align="left">Languages and Tools:</h3>